Oluwatobi92/Class_data_analysis/README.md

 5. Replaced "Nysc" with "Corper" for consistency.
 6. Standardized all engineering occupations variations by replacing with "Engineer".
 7. Removed duplicate records.

 # <div align='center'/><img src='Images/Image2.jpg'></div>
 ## <p align='left'/> Data visualization </p>
+Power BI was employed as the primary tool for visualizing and analyzing the collected data from the SkilHarvest Data Analysis Bootcamp participants.
+Power BI, a robust business intelligence platform developed by Microsoft, offered an extensive suite of features that facilitated the exploration and interpretation of the dataset.